On October 10th, 2015 Keri was hit head-on and tragically killed by a multiple DUI offender while driving home. She was only 20 years old.

 By partnering with organizations like the Florida Highway Patrol (FHP), the UCF Police Department, Orange County Sheriff's Office, and other local law enforcement agencies state and nationwide, we hope to educate younger generations about the dangers of impaired driving and become a voice for thousands of victims and families that have faced the same tragedy.

-Below is a video documenting Keri's story and the DeMott's journey to make sure that Keri Anne and the thousands of other victims of drunk, impaired, and distracted driving are remembered.
 Our goal is make sure that these innocent victims are given a voice, and not considered as just a statistic of a 100% preventable tragedy.